 You can also keep track of the status of your outbound messages with Plivo.
 First, you have to send a request to the server endpoint specifying its URL and HTTP method to set up a server endpoint.
 Then Plivo will call this endpoint with the latest message details as and when the message status changes.

-4. Using Multi-Channel Notification API
+4. Using a Multi-Channel Notification API

-Advantages of using a Multichannel Notification Service
+Advantages of using a Notification API with an SMS API

 - You won't have to manage a large codebase since all channels use the same API.

-Disadvantages of using a Multichannel Notification Service
+Disadvantages of using a Notification API

 Creating a Courier account